SmartFarmingPerenMinor/SFP-TreeCutter/Documentation/real_arm_movement.md

 #### Start criteria
 - Has the connection been set properly?
-- Does Rviz reflect the arm's current state?
+- Does Rviz correctly reflect the arm's current state?
 - Does the arm move to the planned point?